workwithnano/jquery-resizeColumns/README.md

 # resizeColumns jQuery Plugin

+This jQuery plugin lets you enable super-simple column resizing on any HTML table.
+It also provides callbacks and javascript cookie writing to store the column widths for future use if desired.

 Based off of the simple, working code provided at http://bz.var.ru/comp/web/resizable.html by "bz" (I don't speak Russian.)

 ## Demo & Examples